antonfirsov/docs/2016/08-Aug/08-secret-storing/secret-storing.md

     }
    ```

+   This tells Azure Functions what objects to inject into the function.

-4. In the code above, you'll notice that we're reading the AD URL, client ID and key from configuration, because of course we haven't done all this to store secrets in code...
+5. In the code above, you'll notice that we're reading the AD URL, client ID and key from configuration, because of course we haven't done all this to end up storing secrets in code...
 For the code to function, we'll have to enter that information into the function's Azure configuration.
 This can be done by clicking "Function app settings" on the bottom-left of the function editing screen.

     ![The function app settings button](fun-01-config.png)